HOW TO USE AN ESPRESSO MACHINE

 Hand holding pitcher of milk up to espresso machine steam wand

-If making a coffee drink with steamed or frothed milk, fill your pitcher with milk, select the steam mode (if applicable), and steam until the desired amount of foam or milk temperature are reached.
-Get more tips on steaming below.
+If making a coffee drink with steamed or frothed milk, fill your pitcher with milk, select the steam mode (if applicable) and steam until the desired amount of foam or milk temperature is reached.

 Depending on your espresso machine, you may be able to adjust a number of factors to brew your perfect shot.
 “Dialing in” is the process of adjusting grind size and amount, length of extraction and other factors to your taste.
-A manual espresso machine allows you to adjust nearly every factor but requires a high level of experience and skill.
+A manual espresso machine allows you to adjust nearly every factor but requires some experience and skill.
 A semi-automatic espresso machine allows you to control the amount of coffee, size of the grind, tamping and more to create a customized flavor profile to your liking.
-An automatic or super-automatic espresso machine will offer little opportunity to dial in your espresso but can produce ultra consistent results.
+An automatic or super-automatic espresso machine will offer little opportunity to dial in your espresso but often produces consistent results, pour after pour.

 HOW TO STEAM MILK WITH AN ESPRESSO MACHINE

 Steaming and frothing milk for a range of beverages is an art in and of itself.
-Learn about different types of milk frothers and how to use them with our guide, or check out our basic tips below.
+Learn about different types of milk frothers and how to use them with this guide, or check out these tips below.

 Illustration of milk being poured into a pitcher